RdenBlaauwen/PSMAA/DEV.md

 # TODO

+- Remoe Smoothing's delta-based iteration calculation, look for alternative way to prevent blur and save performance.
 - Build solution for calculating luminosity from color, and weighting components for luma in shared library.
 - Split pre-processing pass into separate "edge detection" and softening passes, and perform the latter in linear space.
   - This should prevent the resulting localavg from being too dark, without needing band-aid solutions to improve luminosity.